W0lffe/KitchenMate/README.md

 ## State of Project

 Currently the project is in starting point.
 Program now includes recipe creation along with features to remove recipes from database, and modify them.
-Also now you are able to create shopping baskets based on the recipe ingredients, or you can manually entry products.
-Currently the basket does not save anywhere, only available while software is running.
+Also now you are able to create shopping basket based on the recipe ingredients, or you can manually entry products.
+Currently the basket can be saved to server, but can not be fetched yet.

 As this is a work in progress, certain features are still being developed, and program may contain bugs or issues.